AGM 03/13/2020 AT 6.45pm on ZOOM FOR MEMBERS OF THE TRUST

 We also engage with current and developing Community Trusts through the informal West Lothian Development Trust Network meetings, inviting guest speakers to promote best practice across the region.
 This is the first local network initiative of its kind across the whole of Scotland.
 We have advised a number of Trusts before starting up including West Calder and Harburn Development Trust and currently a Trust at East Calder.

 We received approximately £80,000 from Big Lottery Scotland to develop our first community consultation and £250,000 to develop our plan for 2012-2015.
 We have received another £150,000 to help us move towards a more sustainable future, following the rejection of the Fauch Hill windfarm (see below).
 Beyond July 2018 this core funding ended and we were given an additional £70,000 from the lottery to support the project over three years (having to supply match funding during that period).

 We recently made a successful application for £14,000 from windfarm funds for a Broadband project for the residents in the Harperigg area of Kirknewton, £30,000 for a Charles Jencks Art Project from a West Lothian Arts Grant, £13,000 for a flying fox from Village Improvement Fund, £13,000 for a safe pathway to the East of the village and £10,000 for improvements in neglected areas of the village.
 We recently received a Strengthening Communities Fund for maintaining our Fundraiser and Gardener until March 2021, £40,000 Heritage Lottery Fund for a history project and £30,000 from Nationwide Building Society for supporting senior citizens in their homes and take forward our volunteer support work.
 We are currently working on a £1.2 million funding application for housing and possible investment in a windfarm with planning at Camilty (further details below).
-Following a small consultation using the Place Priciple and local stakeholders £54,000 has been awarded to Kirknewton from the Town Centre Fund from Scottish Government and local authority.
+Following a small consultation using the Place Principle and local stakeholders £54,000 has been awarded to Kirknewton from the Town Centre Fund from Scottish Government and local authority.
 We are currently undertaking our third community participation exercise and the initial results are informing current funding applications.